-Heating pads can be used while pregnant to ease any pain in the muscles or joints, so long as they do not raise the woman’s body temperature too much.
+Heating pads can be used while pregnant to ease pain in the muscles or joints.
+However, it is important they do not raise the individual’s body temperature too much.

 Obstetricians and midwives routinely caution against the use of hot tubs during pregnancy, so it is understandable that women may worry about other heat sources during pregnancy, including heating pads.